-- 1.3 The Processor shall comply with any further written instructions with respect to processing by the Controller. - 1.4 Any such further instructions shall be incorporated into this Schedule.
+1.4 Any such further instructions shall be incorporated into this Schedule.

-Description Details Identity of Controller for each Category of Personal Data The Buyer is Controller and the Supplier is Processor The Parties acknowledge that in accordance with clause 15 for the purposes of the Data Protection Legislation, the Buyer is the Controller, and the Supplier is the Processor of the following Personal Data: There will be no personal data generated.
-Duration of the Processing Nature and purposes of the Processing N/A [Please be as specific as possible, but make sure that you cover all intended purposes.
-N/A
+Description Details Identity of Controller for each Category of Personal Data The Buyer is Controller and the Supplier is Processor The Parties acknowledge that in accordance with clause 15 for the purposes of the Data Protection Legislation, the Buyer is the Controller, and the Supplier is the Processor of the following Personal Data: Personal Data of the participants of the visit to Taiwan Duration of the Processing For the duration of the contract.
+Nature and purposes of the Processing The collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction of data